Skip to main content

 MCP is all about context portability: moving structured data democratically across agents, runtimes, and languages.
 The type/schema has to remain the same throughout the journey around the circle of friends.
 Tooling decisions have very real consequences for portability and correctness.
 So imagine my surprise when I discovered the Babel of type/schema translations running in MCP stacks today.

-Somewhere between recess and real life we all learned the difference between a childhood crush and a partner you can build with.
+Somewhere between recess and real life, we all learned the difference between a childhood crush and a partner you can build with.
 Flash is fun on the playground; fidelity gets you into adulthood.
 With Lumenize, I wasn’t looking for puppy love.
 I was looking for a commitment that would survive different runtimes, languages, and teams.